 3. Psychological benefits (relieve stress and anxiety)

 Because badminton promotes physical fitness, it helps to reduce stress and anxiety.
-As with all forms of physical exercise, badminton can reduce or eliminate your risk for many health problems, such as high blood pressure, diabetes and obesity.
+As with all forms of physical exercise, badminton can help reduce or eliminate the risk of many health problems, such as high blood pressure, diabetes, and obesity.

-If you are someone who has a very busy routine and this results in excessive stress, then you need to spare 15-30 minutes of your daily time and play badminton.
-It is a very intense sport and involves physical exertion.
-The extra physical activity helps to keep your mind relaxed and alleviated stress on your body.
+If you have a very busy routine that results in excessive stress, then you should spare 15-30 minutes of your daily time to play badminton.
+It is a highly intense sport that involves significant physical exertion.
+The extra physical activity helps to keep your mind relaxed and alleviate stress on your body.

 This game is no less than an exercise and when you exercise, the brain helps you to relax and improve your mood.
-It also helps in maintaining a good sleeping cycle by relaxing your mind.
+It also helps maintain a good sleep cycle by relaxing the mind.

 4. Improves heart function and decreases diabetes